WouterJansen/BirbBro-app/README.md

 This app is connected over Google Firebase cloud to a internet-connected ESP32 camera system inside the birdfeeder to capture images and upload them to the app.

-You can find more information on the ESP32 camera system here: https://github.com/WouterJansen/BirbBro-esp32
+You can find more information on the ESP32 camera system here: https://github.com/WouterJansen/BirbBro-esp32 You can find more information on the ML model here: https://github.com/WouterJansen/BirbBro-ml

 ##  Features